|

 1872 SURREY

-In 1872 Henry invented a stringing pattern that is still used at Surrey
+One stringing pattern that was passed through the Craven family and still used at Surrey

-Tennis to this day.
-The standard 3 to 9 pattern used on many wood rackets
+Tennis to this day is the "3 to 9-11.
+This pattern used on wood rackets

-was tensioned in the normal way using a roll and awl or pin by hand.
-The
+tensioned in the traditional way, using a roll and awl to hold the tensioned

 first 6 centre strings are strung first.
 Both the 3 mains after tensioned

-are then run up the outside of the racket to the 9th mains holes and then
+are then run up the outside of the racket to the last mains holes 9, 10 or

-strung and tensioned back to the centre: 8, 7, 6, 5, and 4.
+strung and tensioned back to 4.
 There is no loss

 of tension using this method and the loops on some other stringing methods

 are not required.
-It is important that the 4th main strings are tied off or
+The 4th main strings are tied off or

 secured before starting on the crosses so that an awl is not knocked by